James O'Keefe: We Taped Two Months of CNN Editorial Calls with Jeff Zucker

 — James O'Keefe (@JamesOKeefeIII) December 1, 2020

 As promised, O’Keefe began the first of his releases at 7:00 p.m.
-Eastern Time.
+Eastern time.

 In one recording, CNN staff are apparently heard to agree that they should not provide President Donald Trump with a “platform” to contest the election results, claiming that the 9/11 terror attacks were partly a result of an awkward transition after the 2000 election.